ThilinaManamgoda/kubernetes-is/helm/scalable-is-with-analytics/README.md

-# Helm Charts for deployment of Integrator profile of WSO2 Identity Server
+# Helm Charts for deployment of WSO2 Identity Server with Analytics

 ## Prerequisites